 Of course, some game genres can be developed in full 3D only, but there are others - fighting games for example - still benefiting from 2D technology.
 Also, as a result of the technological boost, some gorgeous 3D environments which are possible to navigate on a 2D plane were created.
 This is how some cool hybrids came up.

-Today the gaming industry has reached such a high level that new games are launched on various platforms daily, and the limitations keep disappearing.
+Today the mobile games development industry has reached such a high level that new games are launched on various platforms daily, and the limitations keep disappearing.

 Let’s take a closer look at the key differences between 2D and 3D game design